Jennifer L. Greenblatt

 Download vcard for Jennifer L. Greenblatt jgreenblatt@goldmanismail.com Save as PDF

 A "first-rate" trial lawyer who according to The Legal 500 comes "highly recommended," Jen Greenblatt has "outstanding" "full service capabilities in terms of case work up and trial work."
 She "offers a diverse practice spanning complex commercial, product liability, and antitrust litigation" securing wins "across the country," says Benchmark Litigation.
 As reported in The Legal 500 product liability, mass tort and class action defense section: "Jennifer Greenblatt stands out for her strong track record in multi-district litigation, particularly in the healthcare and life sciences field."
 Chambers USA notes that Jen is further "recognized for her expertise defending complex antitrust allegations” with The Legal 500 observing she shows “significant experience with putative antitrust class actions, opt-out suits and price-fixing cases.”
-Clients repeatedly report high praise to The Legal 500 and Chambers USA: Jen is a “very good lawyer" who is "very good at developing and expressing legal theories and defenses.”
+Clients repeatedly report high praise to The Legal 500 and Chambers USA: Jen is “very skilled and sharp."
+She is "very good at developing and expressing legal theories and defenses.”
+Jen is "laser-focused on winning the day, the hour, the minute.
+And she has a poise and confidence that judges and juries both appreciate."
 She has “the right balance of ‘tough’ and ‘friendly’" with an “innovative legal mind and old-fashioned common sense.”
 Jen is “very smart, very strong, and very good at what she does” and “is also remarkable in terms of her knowledge of the facts and relevant law.”

 • In re Zetia (Ezetimibe) Antitrust Litigation